Ageing Well

 Stay flexible

 There are certain changes that happen in the joints that will inevitably happen as we age.
 The water content of your tendons reduces making them stiffer, cartilage degenerates, the synovial fluid reduces in the joint spaces making them stiffer and ligaments shorten.
 The good news is that applying load to the joints, tendons and ligaments via stretching and moving encourages blood flow and synovial fluid production and helps to maintain as much length as possible.
 Activities such as Pilates, yoga and tai chi can help with this.
 They also have the benefit of helping with balance which is important for preventing falls as you age.
+If you are in the market for superclone , Super Clone Rolex is the place to go!
+The largest collection of fake Rolex watches online!

 By addressing these 3 elements of physical health, you will also be looking after your bones by maintaining bone mineral density, strengthening your immune system, reducing the likelihood of depression and keeping your weight down which in turn helps with heart and joint health.